Your study is very important to you, but somehow you are distracted and get stuck in something unproductive.

 Thus, it’s important to take proactive steps to overcome it.

-All these points discussed on stopping procrastination and studying can help you out.
+All these points discussed on how to stop procrastination and start studying can help you out.

-The final subheadings have helped you see how you can completely eradicate procrastination and take charge of your life.
+The final subheading gave insight on how to eradicate procrastination and take charge of your life.

 So, this is the end of your worries about procrastination.
 You will no longer find it difficult to get your tasks done.